 Optimization Tip

-If you’re within ~10–15k kr of a voucher threshold, consider bill-pay services (Betalo/Bill Kill/Billo).
+If you’re within ~10–15k kr of a voucher threshold, consider bill-pay services like Betalo (Amex only, 2.5% fee) or Bill Kill.
 Only do it when fees stay below your target value per point.

 We assume a conservative value of ~0.10 kr per point.
 With 2-for-1 or Fly Premium on premium cabins, real value can be much higher.